Robert Todd Carroll: Writer

 Drawing on his classwork, Carroll wrote Becoming a Critical Thinker: A Guide for a New Millennium, an introductory textbook for logic and critical thinking.
 Pearson Educational published the first edition in 2000.
 A second edition was published in 2005.

 In 2003 John Wiley & Son published a paperback edition of The Skeptic's Dictionary, derived from Carroll's website of the same name.
 The book provides essays on subjects Carroll considered supernatural, occult, paranormal, or pseudoscientific.
-He assumed that something is false until proven otherwise.
+It generally assumed that something is false until proven true.
 In the last chapter, Carroll offered ways to improve critical thinking and skepticism.
 The book is also available in Dutch, English, Japanese, Korean, and Russian.

 In 2011 Carroll published online a children's version of The Skeptic's Dictionary.
 In 2013, it came out as a book under the title Mysteries and Science: Exploring Aliens, Ghosts, Monsters, the End of the World and Other Weird Things.
 Carroll also wrote Unnatural Acts: Critical Thinking, Skepticism, and Science Exposed!, which was published as an e-book in 2011 by the James Randi Educational Foundation.
 A paperback version is available from Lulu.
 In 2013 Carroll also self-published The Critical Thinker's Dictionary, which features short articles about cognitive biases and logical fallacies.

 Skeptic

 Carroll said he had been investigating controversial beliefs since he was seven years old when he had doubts about Santa Claus.
-Carroll described the importance of critical thinking and open-mindedness thus:

-"If you are willing to be open minded, accept that reasonable probabilities rather than absolute certainties are the best information in many things that matter, and hold your most precious beliefs tentatively, then you can overcome some of the hindrances to critical thinking at least some of the time.
-And also that one's world view can be a major hindrance to being fair-minded.
-The minimum requirement of fair-mindedness is a willingness to take seriously viewpoints opposed to your own.
-In other words, you have to be willing to admit that you are wrong.
-Or that you might be wrong."

 Carroll started writing skeptical content in 1992, when both his best friend and his father-in-law died within the same week.
 He later said, "It was like the deaths of these two people had forced me to start looking at everything and not take anything for granted."

 After Carroll and his wife attended free training in 1994 in which they learned about the Internet and HTML code, Carroll started the Skeptic's Dictionary website (skepdic.com) with ten articles written for his students and expanded it from there.
 Although the website was a one-man project, volunteers later assisted in editing it and translated it into more than a dozen languages.
 The Skeptic's Dictionary, Carroll said, was inspired by Pierre Bayle's Historical and Critical Dictionary in both its name and its biased stance.